NEW! Discrete Choice Analysis Tools 2.0

 - Conditional Logit Models: Includes both variables that are attributes of the responses as well as, optionally, exogenous variables that are properties of cases.

-- Mutltinomial Logit Model: Qualitative responses are each modeled with a separate set of regression coefficients.
+- Multinomial Logit Model: Qualitative responses are each modeled with a separate set of regression coefficients.

 - Negative Binomial Regression Model (left or right truncated, left or right censored, or zero-inflated): Estimates model with negative binomial distributed dependent variable.
 This includes censored models - the dependent variable is not observed but independent variables are available - and truncated models where not even the independent variables are observed.
 Also, a zero-inflated negative binomial model can be estimated where the probability of the zero category is a mixture of a negative binomial consistent probability and an excess probability.
 The mixture coefficient can be a function of independent variables.